ZhgChg.Li

 }

-// Simulating DeepLinkManager logic; if the URL can be opened successfully, open it and end the process.
+// Simulate DeepLinkManager logic, if URL can be opened successfully, open it and end the process.

 // if DeepLinkManager.open(url) == true {